catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 ### Layered Information Architecture

 The current implementation has an overview table at the top and a long list of question content below.
-A presentation table will present these two layers of information in the same spot:
+A presentation table will hold these two layers of information intuitively in the same spot:

 * Layer 1: The collapsed rows of the presentation table will provide an uncluttered overview by showing only the most relevant information for the average user (e.g. which questions were answered (in)correctly)
 * Layer 2: On click, a row expands in place and reveals the content area with the question text, the answers and more information for in-depth test evaluation use cases.